Destinations, Missouri, Travel, USA

 Alyssa and Michael dress up for their anniversary dinner

-Alyssa climbs down a fire-escape type of staircase
+Alyssa climbs down a fire-escape type of staircase at the City Museum

-St. Louis, Missouri (AKA The Gateway City).
+Ah, St. Louis, Missouri (also known as The Gateway City).

 It’s a place that has been on my travel list for quite some time, yet Michael and I didn’t solidify our plans to visit until less than a week before departure.
-Even without the time to plan a truly thorough itinerary, the city booms with culture and is a pleasure to wander aimlessly.
+In fact, we weren’t even planning to be in the Midwest that particular weekend—we had every intention of parking ourselves on a Florida beach for a couple of days, leisurely moving between our Airbnb and the sand as needed throughout the day.

 ST. LOUIS SIGHTS + ATTRACTIONS